espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 - IMAP4_SSL: class which is the main class that will help us to perform all the operations Note that we are using IMAP4 protocol to read mails IMAP4 is a mail protocol used to access a mailbox on a remote server from a local email client.
 IMAP can be more complex but provide more convenience for syncing across multiple devices.
 You can read more about emails protocol [here](https://www.navigator.ca/support/imap-pop3-smtp/)
-- our read_credentials function, which we introduced in the previous section.

-I have create a funtion that perform the operation and return a generator with all mails found in the mail box , here it is :
+I have create a function that perform the operation and return a generator with all mails found in the mail box , here it is :

 ```python
 def get_unseen_emails(email_address, password):